 Residents: Residents are taxed on their worldwide income.

 The buyer pays for 6% stamp duty for properties inside Yangon, and 4% stamp duty for properties outside Yangon.
 The buyer also pays 2% additional tax.
 The property value is established by the appraisal committee.

-Myanmar (pop.
-57,641,000; GDP/cap US$154) is one of the most savage military dictatorships still in power, and one of the most closed societies.
+Myanmar’s international isolation is coming to an endMyanmar (pop.
+64,932,000; GDP/cap US$870 in 2013) is one of the most savage military dictatorships still in power, and one of the most closed societies.
 Its leadership exists largely to enrich itself by whatever means possible.
 The simple act of having a telephone installed requires a bribe, and the system appears to be institutionalized, with little interest by the military leadership to change matters, since it also helps perpetuate its hold on power.
 Smuggling of everything from drugs to jade is rife across the porous borders with China and Thailand.

 Most overseas development assistance ceased after the junta began to suppress the democracy movement in 1988 and subsequently refused to honor the results of the 1990 legislative elections.
 The World Bank has approved no new lending for Myanmar since 1987, and has no plans to resume its program.

 In the past few years, there was an effort to transform the country from a military rule to civilian democracy.
 In March 2011, a supposedly civilian government led by President Thein Sein came to power.
 However, a new constitution brought in by the junta in 2008 entrenched the primacy of the military, with three key ministerial posts reserved to serving generals and one-fourth of seats in both parliamentary chambers are intended for the military.

 Despite this, the noticeable reforms undertaken by the government, especially its opening to foreign investments, brought new hope that the decades of international isolation could be coming to an end.